On a minimax principle in spectral gaps

 for $x\in\Dom(\Lambda)=\cD_+$.
 Since $b>0$ was chosen arbitrarily, this implies that $K$ is $\Lambda$-bounded with $\Lambda$-bound $0$.
 It therefore follows from Lemma~\ref{lem:specRad} that $r_\Lambda(S)\le\norm{S}<1$, which completes the proof. \end{proof}

 \begin{remark} (1) Estimate~\eqref{eq:relBoundK} suggests that also relatively bounded perturbations $V$ that are not necessarily infinitesimal with respect to $A$ can be considered here.
-In fact, if $b_*\in[0,1)$ is the $A$-bound of $V$, then by~\eqref{eq:relBoundK} and Lemma~\ref{lem:specRad} we have
+Indeed, if $b_*\in[0,1)$ is the $A$-bound of $V$, then by~\eqref{eq:relBoundK} and Lemma~\ref{lem:specRad} we have

 and the right-hand side of the latter is smaller than $1$ if and only if